The Grande Côte mineral sands operation (GCO) is the largest single dredge mineral sands operation in the world and is managed by an experienced team.

 Within the Mineral Separation Plant (MSP), magnetic, electrostatic and gravity processes separate HMC into GCO’s product streams: zircon, ilmenite, rutile and leucoxene.

-An on-site 36MW tri-fuel power station gives GCO security of power supply.
+An on-site 36MW power station gives GCO security of power supply.

 Using GCO’s own locomotives and rolling stock, product is transported daily via GCO owned or controlled rail from the MSP to the port of Dakar.